microsoft/azurelinux/toolkit/docs/building/building.md

 - **Toolchain:** This stage gets a set of toolchain RPM packages needed for future steps.
 It either downloads stable toolchain packages from our package server, or if configured, builds a bootstrap toolchain from scratch and then an official toolchain.
 Building is highly scripted and serialized in this stage.
 The official toolchain produced is used in the subsequent package build stage.

+The toolchain packages are used to create a `chroot` environment which is free of influences from the host system.
+This chroot is used for parsing `.spec` files, building packages, and creating offline images.

 - **Package:** This stage uses the toolchain packages from the toolchain stage to build more RPM packages.
 Packages are built in parallel during this stage.

-- **Image:** This stage generates ISO, VHD, VHDX, container, etc. images from the RPM packages built in the package stage.
+- **Image:** This stage generates ISO, VHD, VHDX, container, etc. images from both the RPM packages built in the package stage, and packages already available in our package repos.
 The images are defined by configuration.json files.

 It is possible to invoke any stage at any time.
 The tooling will automatically invoke earlier stages if needed.
 Each stage can be built locally, but in many cases the stage can be seeded from pre-built packages and then partially built.